Blueprint Travelers

 The view from the bar next to the Iceberg pools with views of the beach and the pools below

-Bondi Beach is one of the most famous beaches around Sydney, with a long and beautiful beach lined with restaurants, boutiques, and shops.
-It is one of the most desired areas in Sydney.
-The Icebergs are pools along the coast at Bondi beach and have become iconic.
+Bondi Beach is one of the most famous beaches and one of the top things to do in Sydney, with a long and beautiful beach lined with restaurants, boutiques, and shops.
+This area is one of the most desired neighborhoods in Sydney.
+The Icebergs are pools along the coast at Bondi Beach and have become iconic.
 They have an entry fee if you want to go into the facilities and swim in the pools.
-However, the bar next to the pools has great views of the pools and beach.
+However, the bar above the pools has great views overlooking the pools and beach.

 Walk between Coogee Beach and Bondi Beach